-During our measurements of both devices, we directly observe signatures of two-level systems (TLSs), including fluctuations in system parameters attributable to their presence.
-For Device A at half flux, we observe a splitting in the fluxonium $\ket{g} \rightarrow \ket{e}$ transition due to coupling to a nearby TLS, as indicated by a small bump adjacent to the main transition peak in the two-tone spectroscopy shown in Fig.~\ref{fig:supplement_TLS_deviceA}(a).
-Due to the fluctuating coupling to this TLS, we observe approximately 10\% variation in the qubit’s dispersive shift $\chi$ to the storage mode (Fig.~\ref{fig:supplement_TLS_deviceA}(b)).
+During our measurements of both devices, we directly observed signatures of two-level systems (TLSs), including fluctuations in system parameters attributable to their presence.
+For Device A at half flux, we observed a splitting in the fluxonium $\ket{g} \rightarrow \ket{e}$ transition due to coupling to a nearby TLS, as indicated by a small bump adjacent to the main transition peak in the two-tone spectroscopy shown in Fig.~\ref{fig:supplement_TLS_deviceA}(a).
+Due to the fluctuating coupling to this TLS, we observed approximately 10\% variation in the qubit’s dispersive shift $\chi$ to the storage mode (Fig.~\ref{fig:supplement_TLS_deviceA}(b)).
 These changes occur on the timescale of several days, which is sufficiently slow to allow stable calibration during our measurements.
-Similarly, for device B, although we do not directly observe a splitting in the qubit spectroscopy, we observe fluctuations in the qubit $T_{2}^R$ measurements over time (Fig.~\ref{fig:supplement_time_domain_overtime_deviceB}).
+Similarly, for device B, although we did not directly observe a splitting in the qubit spectroscopy, we observed fluctuations in the qubit $T_{2}^R$ measurements over time (Fig.~\ref{fig:supplement_time_domain_overtime_deviceB}).